qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 * :guilabel:`No geometry`: forces the virtual layer to ignore any geometry field.
 The resulting layer is an attribute-only layer.

-* Geometry :guilabel:`Column`: specify the name of the geometry column.
+* Geometry :guilabel:`Column`: specifies the name of the geometry column.

-* Geometry :guilabel:`Type`: specify the type of the geometry.
+* Geometry :guilabel:`Type`: specifies the type of the geometry.

-* Geometry :guilabel:`CRS`: this option allows to specify the coordinate reference system of the virtual layer.
+* Geometry :guilabel:`CRS`: specifies the
+  coordinate reference system of the virtual layer.

 Special comments